Savannah Conner

 Patrick Henry

-MS, LMFT-s, LPC-s | 479.445.3408 | PATRICK@OAKSCOUNSELING.NET
+MS, LMFT-S, LPC-S | 479.445.3408 | PATRICK@OAKSCOUNSELING.NET

 The Two Mountains metaphor best describes how I see the counseling relationship.
 I am a fellow traveler on this journey called life.
 We are both on this journey.
 We each have a mountain to climb.
 You’re on your mountain over there and I’m on my mountain across the valley over here.
 We’re both part of the way up our mountains and neither of us have “arrived”.
 But I can see you over there on your mountain and I can see your struggle.
 My perspective from over here (that is my objectivity, my own life experience, and my education and training) allows me to see you on your path.
 I can see the path ahead of you as well as your barriers and possible routes forward in a way that is hard for you to see from where you are.
-I aim to help you gain perspective, stop the struggle, and start living a valued-driven life that you’re excited to live.
-I have over 20 years of experience working with children, adolescents, and adults with a range of concerns.
+I aim to help you gain perspective, stop the struggle, and start living a value-driven life that you’re excited to live.
+I have over 25 years of experience working with children, adolescents, and adults with a range of concerns.
 Some of these are family issues/blended family issues, parenting, divorceanxiety, depression, trauma, grief, impulse control, disruptive/oppositional behavior, spirituality and deconstruction.
-I work primarily from Family Systems Therapy, Cognitive Behavioral Therapy and Acceptance and Commitment Therapy perspectives.
+I work primarily from Family Systems Therapy, Internal Family Systems (IFS), and Acceptance and Commitment Therapy perspectives.
 I earned master’s degrees in Marriage and Family therapy and Community Counseling and am a Licensed Marriage and Family Therapist (LMFT) and Licensed Professional Counselor (LPC).
 I am also a Board Approved Clinical Supervisor and am happy to provide supervision to provisionally licensed clinicians.

 Brandi Harris